Step 1: Begin

 On the Review details page, review the details of the resources to be provisioned.

 On the Select storage page, select the storage for the configuration and the virtual disk format.
-We recommend you to use virtual disk format as Thick provision.
+We recommend you to use virtual disk format as Thick provision and select storage with at least 1.5 TB of capacity.

 Note:We do not recommend thin provisioning.
 If you choose thin provisioning and the actual disk space available is low, the system might encounter problems once the disk is full.